 Investors and developers have been discovering Downtown Arlington.
 With significant new investments already completed or underway in housing, mixed-use projects, new commercial buildings, and a robust number of adaptive re-use projects, spaces are being re-imagining for new and exciting uses for entertainment, retail, business and housing.
 Projects that have already been permitted and/or are in the pipeline are part of our Emerging Projects, to provide a glimpse of what is to come.

-The Main 7 townhome development is our first for-sale luxury urban townhome development, bringing 53 homes to market in 2020.
-Modeled after the Dallas Highland Park luxury urban villas, the Main 7 development provides for 2/3 bedroom and 2 car garage housing opportunity ranging from $350,000-$400,000 for those dreaming of downtown residency.
-The white finishes and painted brick will provide a beautiful end cap to Downtown’s Abram and Cooper intersection, with public art and a central sculpture garden for residents.
+Downtown Arlington’s first luxury townhome villa development is now entering phase 2, adding 16 villas to the project by Summer 2022.
+Modeled after the Dallas Highland Park luxury urban villas, the Main 7 development provides for 2/3 bedroom and 2 car garage housing opportunity starting at $415,000 for those dreaming of downtown residency.
+The white finishes and painted brick provide a beautiful end cap to Downtown’s Abram and Cooper intersection, with public art and a central sculpture garden for residents.